Don’t overlook competition law concerns when putting together a corporate deal

 Kip Meek, who was leading the investigation for the CMA, said: “Our investigation analysed a large body of evidence that shows JD Sports and Footasylum are close competitors.

 “This deal would mean the removal of a direct competitor from the market, leaving customers worse off.
 Based on the evidence we have seen, blocking the deal is the only way to ensure they are protected.”

 JD Sports has stated that it fundamentally disagrees with the CMA’s decision and is considering whether to challenge the decision in the Competition Appeal Tribunal.
 In the meantime the JD Sports Footasylum deal serves as a salutary reminder to all parties in corporate transactions not to overlook the potential implications of merger control and competition law on the deal in hand.

-If you would like further information or would like to know how merger control rules may specifically apply to your transaction, Talk to Tollers on 01438 901095 and ask for Craig Harrison or Liz Appleyard in our Corporate Team.
+If you would like further information or would like to know how merger control rules may specifically apply to your transaction, Talk to Tollers on 01438 901095 and ask for Craig Harrison, Nicholas Johnson, Rebecca Briam or Shane Taylor in our Corporate Team.